Suman Chakraborty

-Suman Chakraborty (born 8 August 1973) is an Indian academic who is currently serving as the director of IIT Kharagpur since June 2025.
+Suman Chakraborty is an Indian academic who is currently serving as the director of IIT Kharagpur since June 2025.
 He is also a Sir J. C. Bose National Fellow (bestowed by the Ministry of Science and Technology, Government of India).

 Early life and education

 Chakraborty completed his undergraduate studies in Mechanical Engineering from Jadavpur University in 1996.
 After a brief industrial experience, he joined the Masters of Engineering (ME) programme Indian Institute of Science (IISc), on securing the 1st Rank in the Nationally conducted Graduate Aptitude Test for Engineering (GATE-1997).
 In his ME program, he emerged as the faculty topper and received gold medal and Senate Commendation for outstanding performance.
 In 1999, he joined Jadavpur University as a lecturer, a position he held until 2002, while concurrently beginning his doctoral research at IISc in 2000.
 He received his Ph.D. in 2002, and was bestowed with the Institute level best-thesis award as well as "Best International CFD Thesis Award", for his work on solid-liquid phase transition during thermal processing of materials.